jeffreydurieux/neurohack_dl_gan/README.md

 ### STEP 2 – Estimate “brain age” of fake brains

 ### ... but how does it work?
-Basic architecture of our Generative Adversarial Networks (GANs)
+Basic architecture of our Generative Adversarial Networks (GANs) (based on https://skymind.com/wiki/generative-adversarial-network-gan)

 This repo was brought to you by the amazing Deep learning and GANs team of Neurohackademy 2019: <br>